yandeu/five-server/README.md

 **Server Side Rendering (like PHP or Express.js):**

 You can enable live reload for any server side generated content.
+(_Additional Plugin for Chrome available soon!_)

 Simply start Five Server and add the script below to you files: